sardana-org/sardana/doc/source/sep/SEP6.md

 Data merging
 -----------------------------------------------
 Every value acquired or read during the continuous scan execution is stamped with an absolute time and the acquisition index.
 The experimental channels synchronized by hardware (gate or trigger) provide the core part of each scan record.
 The software synchronized channels does not guarantee to provide data for each scan record.
 The RecordList class, part of the GSF, applies the [zero order hold](http://en.wikipedia.org/wiki/Zero-order_hold) ("constant interpolation") method to fill the missing part of the records.
 Different interpolation methods could be available to the user end executed as a post-scan processing, however implementation of them is out of scope of this SEP.
-The real data has to be easily distinguishable from the interpolated one, so each recorder could store/visualize them in its own way.

 Data transfer
 -------------

 The data collected by the MG needs to be transferred back to to the GSF for proper organization of scan records, using indexes by the RecordList, and storage by the Data Handler and its servants - recorders.
-Ideally, different configuration of the Sardana systems use different implementations of the communication channel.
-Let's imagine a Sardana system composed from one Pool and one MS running in different servers distributed over the network.
-Another example would be a Pool and a MS running in the same Sardana server.
-A proper Inter-process Communication method must be used for various possible setups.
-TODO: elaborate data transfer using Tango events, which attribute is used and who listens to the events
+Data are passed with the Tango change events of the Data attribute of the Experimental Channels.

 Motion
 ------